 On newer versions of Chrome and Safari, you can simply drag and drop the file from your desktop on to the card.
 This doesn't require opening the card first.

 For image files which you upload to a Trello card, Trello will automatically create a picture to put on the front of the card and in the header of the card back.
 These are called "card covers."
 Card covers aren't available for image files that are linked via Google Drive, Dropbox, Box or OneDrive.

 As with other kinds of attachments, in Chrome and Safari, you can drag and drop the file from your desktop onto the card in order to add it.

 In IE, Firefox, and Chrome, images can be also be pasted directly onto cards from your clipboard.
-On a Mac, use the cmd + v.
-On a PC, use ctrl + v.
-You can also right-click and select "paste."
-This is particularly useful for sharing screenshots—you can even even hold down the ctrl key on a Mac to copy the screenshot to your clipboard directly (most PCs will copy the screenshot to your clipboard automatically).
+On a Mac, use the CMD + V. On a PC, use CTRL + V. You can even do this from either the front or the back of the card!

 You can click a card to open it to choose which image to use as a card cover (or remove the card cover if you wish to no longer display that image on the front of your card by clicking the Remove Cover link next to the attachment).